 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Glengoyne sits just north of Glasgow at the foot of Dumgoyne Hill.
-It was founded in 1833 but there is evidence that illicit distilling was taking place long before then.
-Certainly, the hills and forests in the area provided an ideal hiding place.
-It was local landowners, the Edmonstone family who applied for a license to run a distillery here.
-They named it Burnfoot and it was only later under the ownership of Lang Bros. that the name was changed to Glen Guin and later anglicised to Glengoyne.
-Today the distillery is owned by Ian Macleod, who bought it in 2003 for £7.2m.
+Glengoyne distillery lies just north of Glasgow at the foot of Dumgoyne Hill.
+Though founded in 1833, it is likely that illicit distilling was taking place long before then.
+Certainly, the hills and forests of the area provided the ideal hiding place from the prying eyes of excisemen.
+When the Edmonstone family applied for a license to build their Burnfoot distillery, however, it brought an end to those activities.
+The site was later purchased by Lang Bros. who changed the name to Glen Guin and eventually Glengoyne.
+Today it is owned by Ian Macleod Distillers, who paid £7.2million for it in 2003.

 Glengoyne produces a Highland malt, but only just.
 The distillery operates on the north side of the ‘Highland Line’ while its spirit matures in warehouses to the south.
 This separation of north and south was first outlined in the ‘Wash Act’ of 1784 by a government desperately seeking to clamp down on the illegal distilling that was so rife in the highlands.
 To tempt rebellious highlanders into going legitimate, tax breaks were offered to any who took out a distilling license in remote northern areas.
 To make this work, a clear statement of what constituted the Highlands would have to be defined.